 The Lead is the only official responsible for the endline.
 If there is a shot that misses the cage or any contested play behind the goal, the Lead MUST get down there to officiate the play and give up crease responsibility to the Single.
 Do not remain on the GLE with play happening below you.

 In transition, the Lead has the sideline on the bench side until the Trail is in position to assume that responsibility.

 The Single has shifting responsibilities and serves as a hybrid of the Lead and the Trail.

 In settled situations, the single sets up NO MORE THAN five yards above GLE on the far side.
-Many officials are setting up on the 10 or 20 yard lines and not moving in and out with the play.
+Many officials are setting up on the 10 or 20 or 25 yard lines as well as not moving in and out with the play.
 This is incorrect positioning.